 Barbara Schnell (left) has worked at KfW since 2001.
 She initially spent a number of years working as a project manager for water / waste water and team lead responsible for financial system development in Asia.
 Since April 2018, she has held the position of Head of the Sector Policy department at KfW Development Bank, which handles sector-specific topics and knowledge management.

 Eva Witt has been at KfW since 1995.
-She held the position of Head of the Eastern Europe department at KfW Development Bank before assuming responsibility for the Federal German and European Affairs department for the Group in 2017.
+She held the position of Head of the Eastern Europe department at KfW Development Bank, then the Federal and European Affairs Department in the General Secretariat and, since 2020, the Customised Finance and Public Clients Division.

 Why has plastic waste in our oceans suddenly become such a hot topic?

 BARBARA SCHNELL: The issue is not a new one.
 However, people have realised that our oceans are overloaded with waste and that they are not an everlasting resource.
 Images of dead whales with huge amounts of plastic in their stomachs will certainly have played their part.
 The inclusion of ocean protection in the UN Sustainable Development Goals – not something that was envisaged from the start – also sent an important signal.
 Resolutely dealing with this issue is one of the major tasks of our time.

 EVA WITT: The oceans are of fundamental importance for the climate and biodiversity.
 They provide a food resource for around two billion people.
 The condition of the oceans, however, is deteriorating dramatically, through overfishing, coral bleaching and clearing of mangroves, and also the rapidly accelerating rate of pollution with solid waste.
 Today, it is estimated that 150 million tonnes of plastic waste are already in the oceans.
 Plastic places marine wildlife at risk and can also affect humans as it returns through the food chain.

 And what can the global community do in view of these dimensions?